GinevraLazzeri/project-site-/another-page3.md

 ![Gemini_Zero-Shot1](/immagini_markdown/Gemini_Zero-Shot1.png)
 ![Gemini_Zero-Shot2](/immagini_markdown/Gemini_Zero-Shot2.png)

-Based on the LLMs results, we opted for Decorative Apparatus Type (sub-class of "Iconographic or Decorative Apparatus”).
+Based on the LLMs results, we opted for the "Iconographic or Decorative Apparatus” class.
 We then built a QUERY identifying all the cocktail dresses having an IRI linked to an Iconographic or Decorative Apparatus object and asked **ChatGPT**, with a *Zero-shot prompting technique*, to build a QUERY, based on ours, to find all the cocktail dresses that DO NOT have an IRI linked to an Iconographic or Decorative Apparatus.

 ![ChatGPT_decorative1.png](/immagini_markdown/ChatGPT_decorative1.png)